Join our 26 mile challenge and beat dementia, one step at a time.

 Where do we meet, and at what time?

-The event hub for the start is located near to Lanercost Priory.
-We meet at 6.30am to register and have some breakfast.
+The event hub for the start is located near to Haltwhistle and you will need to be there for 6.30am to register and have some breakfast.
 The trek will begin at 7am.
-We will be organising a shuttle from Carlisle railway station to the event hub.

 You will need to be at the event hub for 11am for registration.
 The trek will begin at 11.30am.

 Can a friend who isn’t signed up walk with me?

 No, we’re afraid not, everyone taking part needs to be fully registered and fundraising to beat dementia.